Your Major is Not Your Career

-College is the one time in your life when your job, for four years, is to learn all you can about human history, culture, and behavior, as well as the information and theories involved in mathematics and the natural sciences.
+We hope that college will be a time in your life when your task, for four years, is to learn all you can about human history, culture, and behavior, as well as the information and theories involved in mathematics and the natural sciences.
 As you do this, you acquire specific skills — how to define a question, how to investigate possibilities, how to articulate your findings and theories, how to write, problem-solve, organize, research, and think critically.
 These are the transferable skills you will use in the workplace and in your life outside of work.
 And they can be learned within any major.

 Given this, your choice of major usually does not determine your career options after college.
 There are exceptions, of course; if you want to be a nurse, you need a degree in nursing.
 But you might be surprised to learn how much flexibility exists even in technical fields.
 Some engineering positions are filled by graduates with degrees in math, biochemistry, geology, forestry, and physics, and well as engineering.
 Most history majors do not become historians.
 They become stockbrokers, advertising executives, and IRS agents; they manage convention centers, bank branches, and racetracks; they become the President's Chief of Staff, they sell sailboats, they advise UW undergraduates.

 Further, simply majoring in an area which looks as though it might lead to a high paying job does not mean you will do well in that major or enjoy the work in that area.
-Most Arts and Sciences majors do not provide any real vocational training.
 Employers hire and promote people on the basis of the quality of their work, and the quality of their work usually depends on how much they enjoy it.

 It is fine to ask, "What can I do with a major in ______?"
 But it is equally important to ask, "What do I want to do?"